Community Medical Professionals Urge Increased Caution Amid Ongoing COVID Spike | Hamodia.com

 In addition to New York City, several Orthodox centers in the surrounding area have seen a significant increase in positive cases as well.

-“There has definitely been an uptick in our community in the number of people who are infected,” a coordinator for Hatzalah of Rockland, who asked not to be named, told Hamodia.
+“There has definitely been an uptick in our community in the number of people who are infected,” a coordinator for Hatzolah of Rockland, who asked not to be named, told Hamodia.
 “We have transported patients in their 20s and in their 70s.
-We have also distributed oxygen condensers to those who are under a physician’s care.
+We have also distributed oxygen condensers to those who are under a physician’s care.”

 The coordinator confirmed that many cases he was aware of were traceable to weddings and other simchos, which he called “major spreaders of the virus.”
 He also urged those needing advanced medical care to seek it, saying that hospitals are now far better equipped to deal with severe COVID cases than in March and April and that therapeutics in use are most effective in early stages of the virus.